 have been used medicinally by the Chinese for more than

-Although immune system support has often
+Although immune system support has

-research, recent study results involving
+mushroom research, recent study results involving

 attention of many researchers.
-In particular, recent studies have shown
+In particular, recent

 help protect us against cardiovascular diseases

 (including atherosclerosis) by preventing too much

 immune cell binding to the lining of our blood vessels.

 Studies in animals have found antitumor,